After Installing Windows 10: 6 Things You Must Do

 Optimize Power Plan Settings

 Windows 10’s Power Plan settings allow you to tweak various aspects of the operating system that involve power usage.
-This is essential for laptop users, but can also prove important for desktop users (e.g. how long before the screen turns off when idle).
-We recommend the “High plan” for desktops and the “Balanced plan” for laptops.
+This is important to help laptop users save battery life, but also has useful settings for desktop users.

 You can then tweak your power plan using these steps:

-- Select the plan you want, then click Change plan settings at the right.
+- You’ll see several plans to choose from, including Balanced, Power Saver, and High performance.
+Select the plan you want, then click Change plan settings to the right to modify it.

-- In particular, you should edit the settings under the Hard disk, Sleep, Power buttons and lid, Processor power management, and Display categories.
+- While you can review everything here, pay special attention to the settings under the Hard disk, Sleep, Power buttons and lid, Processor power management, and Display categories.

 Tweak Privacy Settings

-Never made backups before?
-That’s perfectly fine.
-Consult our guide to backing up and restoring data in Windows 10 to learn everything you need to know, including how backups work, where to store backups, how often you should back up data, what software to use, etc. Also, see our article on which files to back up and which to skip .
+Consult our guide to backing up and restoring data in Windows 10 to learn everything you need to know, including how backups work, where to store them, how often you should back up data, what software to use, and much more.
+We’ve also explained which files you should back up and which to skip .